ac427/warewulf_stateless/README.md

 1. tested to step 7
 2. step 8 ganglia configuration is in progress
-3. but you can use wwtop, and use D3 library to visulaize cluater utilization, so ganglia is not needed...
+3. but you can use pdtop, and use D3 library to visulaize cluater utilization, so ganglia is not needed...

 D3 bar chart: http://hdnrnzk.me/2012/07/04/creating-a-bar-graph-using-d3js/